Other qualifying candidates include foreign-trained nurses and other healthcare professionals with similar experience.

 Challenge of the Course's Written Exam

-If the self-assessment indicates thorough competency and knowledge of the subject, the student may challenge the course exam in a proctored environment.
+Allows students to challenge the course exam in a proctored environment.
 An 80% grade is required to pass.
-The HCA certificate consists of 7 courses.
-Applicants wishing to obtain their certificate must challenge/pass all 7 courses.
+The HCA certificate consists of seven courses.
+Applicants wishing to obtain their certificate must challenge/pass all seven courses.

 Assessment of Knowledge and Skills